How it works

 The trillions of probiotics in our digestive tract are living organisms that need food to survive.
 These probiotics don’t eat just any food, they feed on prebiotic fibers.
 Prebiotic fibers are non-digestible to the human body but highly digestible to the probiotics, making it important to ensure you get enough prebiotics daily to feed the trillions of microflora in your digestive tract.*

-Our unique formulation provides you with multiple sources of prebiotic fibers such as FOS, Inulin, Burdock Root and Arabinogalactin to feed the good bacteria that your system already has rather than supplementing with just a few probiotic strains.* Each strain of probiotics has a particular function and the trillions in our bodies work synergistically to maintain a well-functioning digestive system.* This is why it is essential to help encourage all probiotic survival and growth and maintain a healthy gut microboime.*
+Our unique formulation provides you with multiple sources of prebiotic fibers such as FOS, Inulin, Burdock Root and Arabinogalactin to feed the good bacteria that your system already has rather than supplementing with just a few probiotic strains.* Each strain of probiotics has a particular function and the trillions in our bodies work synergistically to maintain a well-functioning digestive system.* This is why it is essential to help support the probiotic survival and growth which in return will maintain a healthy gut microboime.*

 Take 3 capsules two times daily.